FridayOrtiz/timebase/paper/paper.md

 time.

 ### NTP Uses

-// TODO: this section can be cut down if we need space

 While accurate time is useful the question remains about why it is needed for devices such as computers, phones and within local area networks.
 Most if not